livebook-dev/livebook/README.md

     to run on the same domain but different ports, you also need to set LIVEBOOK_SECRET_KEY_BASE.
     Defaults to 8080.

   * LIVEBOOK_ROOT_PATH - sets the root path to use for file selection.
+This does not restrict access to upper directories unless the operating system user is also restricted.

   * LIVEBOOK_SECRET_KEY_BASE - sets a secret key that is used to sign and encrypt the session and other payloads used by Livebook.
 Must be at least 64 characters